shakfu/py2max/README.md

 p.save()
 ```

 By default objects are returned (including patchlines).
-While returned objects are useful for linking, the returned patchlines are typically not.
-With builtin aliases (for `.add_textbox` and `.add_line`), and knowing that the default outgoing outlet number and incoming inlet number set to 0, the above can be written in a more abbreviated form:
+While returned objects are useful for linking, the returned patchlines are not.

+With builtin aliases (for `.add_textbox` and `.add_line`), and knowing that the default outgoing outlet number and incoming inlet number is automatically set to 0, the above example can be written in a more abbreviated form:

 ```python
 p = Patcher('out.maxpat')